stefanthaler/stefanthaler.github.io/_drafts/DRAFT-the-value-of-doing-a-phd.md

 **Understanding scientific papers** To an outsider, scientific people appear challenging to read.
 The language is concise, often dense and full of technical jargon that makes it difficult to read and and understand scientific people.
 A skill that I've learned during my Ph.D. is unpacking and understanding the dense information that is stored in such papers.

-**Assessing scientific papers**
+**Assessing scientific papers** Once you understand what is actually proposed in a paper, you need to be able to assess the scientific qualities of the proposed ideas.
+What these qualities are depend on the domain and the type of research in the paper.
+I've learned to look for flaws, assess the logical correctness and to find missing information, and I've learned to give an estimate of the truth of what is written.

 **Dealing with scientific code** Software development in- and outside Academia are very different.
 Outside of Academia, you typically have a well-defined and maintained APIs and libraries which you can use to write your software.
 If you stumble over a bug, you can report the issue, or find a solution to your  problem in a forum such as StackOverflow.
 Source code in Academia is very different.
 It is often written by scientists that don't have a software engineering background,

 **Communicating clearly**